RubenCid35/RubenCid35/README.md

 ## CURRENT PROJECTS  🔭:
   At the moment I am working in some projects that I will load when finished.

-  - [:bug:]
-<a href="https://github.com/RubenCid35/rossete-rdf" style="color: black; text-decoration-style: dotted;">**rosseta-rdf**</a>: It can be used to create an RDF File from various data files o databases with RML mappings.
+  - [🐛] <a href="https://github.com/RubenCid35/rossete-rdf" style="color: black; text-decoration-style: dotted;">**rosseta-rdf**</a>: It can be used to create an RDF File from various data files o databases with RML mappings.
 It gives control over the some aspects like number of used threads , read/write encoding and reading customization.
 It is minimalistic in exchange of speed.
 It is recommended for learning about RDF and low workload.